If your Philips Garment Steamer (handheld or stand steamer) does not produce steam, find possible causes and solutions below.

 To prevent this, please hold your handheld steamer vertically while using it.

-Trigger not activated or steamer deactivated
+Trigger not activated

-(b) For automatic steaming:
+(b) For continuous steaming:

-During start up: Activate steam by double tapping the steam trigger (see figure)
+During start-up: Activate steam by double tapping the steam trigger (see figure)

 During steaming: After 8-10 minutes of usage, the continuous steam will stop automatically.
 Double tap the steam trigger to reactivate continuous steaming.
 If you want to deactivate continuous steam, single tap the steam trigger (see figure).